gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Add notion of 'default' read only type to model registrations (which is what is returned here, given that there is no type information)
 - Transform closure implementation in some way to make model element available as result of $() method call (possibly transform in $() implementation, or rewrite statement)

+#### Existing use of 'model block'

+Users are already using `model {}` to configure the native and publishing plugins.
+At the moment, this is implemented as a method on project and can therefore be called from anywhere where there is a project instance (e.g. `subprojects {}`).
+As we are introducing a compile time transform for the model block this is now a problem.
+It is not feasible to transform all uses of `model {}` throughout the statement tree as we cannot reliably infer that the invocation doesn't correspond to a different method.

+Therefore, supporting for using `model {}` in nested contexts will be supported in the manner it is now.
+That is, usage in a nested context only allows input-less mutation rules and should not be subject to new restrictions.
+If the user tries to use inputs, in a nested context, they should be told (via the error message) that this is not supported.

 ### Transform notes

 - Only support string literal arguments to `$()` (anything else is a compile time error)